-Section 87(1) of the Children Act 1989, Section 157 of the Education Act 2002 and the Education(Independent Schools Standards) (England) Regulations 2014 (as amended) require the proprietors of theSchool (the Governing Body) to have arrangements - which must have regard to any guidance issued by the Secretary of State - to safeguard and promote the welfare of pupils at the school.
+Section 87(1) of the Children Act 1989, Section 157 of the Education Act 2002 and the Education (Independent Schools Standards) (England) Regulations 2014 (as amended) require the proprietors of the School (the Governing Body) to have arrangements - which must have regard to any guidance issued by the Secretary of State - to safeguard and promote the welfare of pupils at the school.

 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002; the Education (Independent School Standards)(England) Regulations 2014; and in line with government publications: Working Together to Safeguard Children (July 2018), Keeping Children Safe in Education (September 2023), Children Missing Education (September 2016) and Surrey Safeguarding Children Partnership Procedures Manual.
-It is also informed by What to doif you are worried a child is being abused - advice for practitioners (March 2015) and Safeguarding Childrenand Young People (Charity Commission policy paper 2014, updated October 2018), Relationships Education, Relationships and Sex Education (RSE) and Health Education (Sept 2021) and Prevent Duty Guidance (April 2021).
+It is also informed by What to do if you are worried a child is being abused - advice for practitioners (March 2015) and Safeguarding Children and Young People (Charity Commission policy paper 2014, updated October 2018), Relationships Education, Relationships and Sex Education (RSE) and Health Education (Sept 2021), Behaviour in Schools (September 2022) and Prevent Duty Guidance (April 2021).